The Nimatron

 [Sorry about the quality of reproduction, but this is the only actual photo of the machine I've been able to find.]

-to NIMROD page
+to the original NIMROD page